kate-kholyavkina/portfolio-kholyavkina/README.md

 --------

 1. clone this repo
-2. type these commands in your Terminal to install libraries:
+2. On command line, type in the following commands to install libraries:

       cd path/to/project
-  npm install gulpjs/gulp-cli#4.0 -g npm install
+      npm install gulpjs/gulp-cli#4.0 -g
+      npm install

-3. type this command in your Terminal to start:
+3. On command line, type in the following commands to start:

       gulp